Google Maps SEO: Getting Visibility in the Map Pack

 One guy even changed the name of his business to “Dentist Near Me” to take advantage of this Google bug…er, feature.

-Consider creating city pages or location landing pages dedicated solely to each city/area where you have a physical presence, so potential customers can easily find out more about your specific services.
 For instance, including geo-targeted keywords like “San Francisco Bay Area Restaurants” or “Restaurants Near Me In San Francisco Bay Area” will encourage Google to give your GBP relevance for those search terms.
 Even the recent “location spam” update doesn’t seem to have drastically affected this tactic with sufficiently detailed location pages.

-Key Takeaway: To get started, make sure all information listed on your Google My Business page is accurate and up-to-date, add descriptions and photos of the services and products you offer, respond to customer reviews, build backlinks from other websites, create content related to local keywords relevant to your industry, use structured data, and use location extensions when running ads.
+Key Takeaways: To get started, make sure all information listed on your Google My Business page is accurate and up-to-date, add descriptions and photos of the services and products you offer, respond to customer reviews, build backlinks from other websites, create content related to local keywords relevant to your industry, use structured data, and use location extensions when running ads.
 Finally, monitor analytics regularly for insights into how customers are finding you online.

 Benefits of Doing Google Maps SEO